Welcome to AAUW of New York State

 WHAT’S HAPPENING!

-– The position descriptions may be accessed HERE.
+– The president’s report may be viewed HERE.

-– The nomination form may be accessed HERE.
+– The Public Policy Platform may be viewed HERE.

-– The application form may be accessed HERE.
+– The membership report may be viewed HERE.

 PUBLIC POLICY NEWS!